 These are commonly used for bottled water and soft drink bottles.

 Please don’t use the bottle after its expiry date.
 The plastic disintegrates eventually after the expiry date.
 You’ll end up drinking water along with minute amounts of plastic which is very dangerous.

 SAVE YOUR LIFE

-- Number 2 inside the triangle represents the container is made of High-Density Polyethylene .
+- Number 2 inside the triangle represents that the container is made of High-Density Polyethylene.
 These plastics can be reused and refilled.

 Commonly used for detergent, shampoos containers etc.

-- If you see number 3 inside the triangle, avoid the usage of that plastic immediately.
-They contain carcinogens (these plastics are made of PVC)
+- If you see number 3 inside the triangle, avoid the use of that plastic immediately.
+They contain carcinogens (these plastics are made of PVC).

 Commonly found in peanut butter jars.